webtides/element-js/docs/README.md

 > Please note that the `connected` hook however /can/ be called more than once after the first time.
 It will also be invoked when the element is _attached_ or _moved_ in the DOM or to another DOM.

-Use it to initialise the element and set public or private properties, query for other DOM elements, etc.
+Use it to initialise the element and set public or "private" properties, query for other DOM elements, etc.

 #### beforeUpdate